Photo taken April 9th, 2017.

-Within a roughly 3 day time horizon there are some forecasts that are reasonably accurate for predicting the northern lights like NOAA's Space Weather Prediction Center's forecast.
-Beyond that timeline forecasts are all highly inaccurate.
+Within a roughly 3 day time horizon, there are some forecasts that are reasonably accurate for predicting the northern lights like at NOAA's Space Weather Prediction Center's forecast.
+Beyond that timeline, forecasts are typically highly inaccurate.
 Asking what day is going to be the best, weeks or months out, is like asking for advise on which lottery ticket you should buy (except with Fairbanks Aurora Tours odds are stacked in your favor, not against you).

 The aurora has a high degree of variation from night to night and ultimately watching it is like fishing, you need to put your line or dip net in the water and be patient.
-For aurora viewing, that means going outside around solar midnight, away from light pollution, to look and wait.
+For aurora viewing, that means going outside around solar midnight, getting away from light pollution, and to looking and waiting for the magic to begin.
 Therefore, the best time to come is anytime between August 21st and April 21st when you have time and the means to.
 Nobody is getting any younger.
 Seize the day.
 Summer nights are too bright to see the aurora, only the moon and Venus can be seen near the summer solstice.

 Scientists have identified, in general, that there is better alignment of the polarity of the solar wind with earth's geomagnetic field around the equinoxes.
 This should result in, on average 20-30%, more induction of the solar wind at that time and a increased chance of active aurora.
 Therefor, with respect to solar activity alone, the months close to the equinox (that is September, October, March, and April) have better odds of active aurora.